websanova/mousestop/README.md

 # mousestop.js

-A jQuery mousestop plugin to compliment other mouse events such as move, over and out coming in at ~660 bytes minified.
+A jQuery mousestop plugin to compliment other mouse events such as `mousemove`, `mouseout` and `mouseout` coming in at ~1Kb minified.

+The `mousestop` event was created using the jQuery special API and therefore can be binded like any other event.

 ## Examples